Calvin grimaced as he struggled to maintain altitude above a lava lined asteroid gorge filled with writhing orange slime monsters.

 As Francis’ Dad went to get a ladder, his Mom said, “Francis, Hobbes is right there.”
 Francis briefly glanced down at the small stuffed tiger on the branch next to him and said, “Mom, this isn’t Hobbes, Hobbes is in the house!”

-A moment later there was a peculiar noise in the attic, then Hobbes burst through the bedroom door.
+Calvin heard the unmistakable clicking sound of a transmogrifier selector knob being turned in the attic right before Hobbes burst through the bedroom door.
 Calvin let himself back down into the bed and while trying to catch his breath said, “Hobbes, I thought… you were going to take care of Francis?
 He’s just a little guy… like I was, he needs you.”
 Hobbes sat on the bedside and brushed a bit of hair, still blonde, from Calvin’s forehead and said, “You still need me too, ol’ buddy.”

 Calvin smiled and after a moment said, “Thanks, you know, for everything.
 You’re the best friend a guy could have ever wanted.
 I’m not sure what I would have done without you.”
 Hobbes said, “Same to you… although I always felt a little bad about not eating Moe.
 Think of all the tuna that lunch money could have bought.”